Usually, allergies cause sneezing, watery and itchy eyes, a runny nose, itchy skin, and rash.

 Which is used depends on the type of allergic reaction.
 Some antihistamines are available without a prescription (over-the-counter, or OTC), and some require a prescription.
 Some that used to require a prescription are now available OTC.

 Products that contain an antihistamine and a decongestant (such as pseudoephedrine) are also available OTC.
 They can be taken by adults and children aged 12 years and older.
+Antihistamine-decongestant products should not be given to children under 12 years old.
 These products are particularly useful when both an antihistamine and a nasal decongestant are needed.
 However, some people, such as those who are taking monoamine oxidase inhibitors (a type of antidepressant), cannot take these products.
 Also, people with high blood pressure should not take a decongestant unless a doctor recommends it and monitors its use.

 Not everyone reacts the same way to antihistamines.
-For example, Asians seem to be less susceptible to the sedative effects of diphenhydramine than are people of Western European origin.
+For example, people of Asian origin seem to be less susceptible to the sedative effects of diphenhydramine than are people of Western European origin.
 Also, antihistamines cause the opposite (paradoxical) reaction in some people, making them feel nervous, restless, and agitated.

 Mast cell stabilizers